MicrosoftDocs/azure-devops-docs/docs/pipelines/release/define-multistage-release-process.md

    ![Selecting the pre-deployment approvers](_img/define-multistage-release-process/select-approvers.png)

    You can add as many approvers as you need, both individual accounts and organization groups.
-   It's also possible to set up post-deployment approvals by choosing the icon at the right side of the environment item in the pipeline diagram.
+   It's also possible to set up post-deployment approvals by choosing the icon at the right side of the stage item in the pipeline diagram.
    For more information, see [Approvals and gates overview](approvals/index.md).

 1. Save the modified release pipeline.